sjaehn/BJumblr/README.md

 ### Step sync

 B.Jumblr time line automatically synchronizes with the host time/position.
-Use the button - and + to manually shift the time line down or up, respectively.
+Use the button - and + to manually shift the time line (shown by the yellow markers left and right to the pattern) down or up, respectively.
 The button < sets the time line to the start of the pattern.
 The home button can be used to re-synchronize with the host.

 ### Step edit mode